ZhannaGo/Mybanktta/README.md

-# The name of the project Stallion Banktta
+# The name of the project Stallion Bank
 ## https://mybanktta.herokuapp.com
 ##